thiagobustamante/typescript-ioc/README.md

 }
 ```
 The abstract class in this example, has exactly the same semantic that the typescript interface on the previous example.
 The only difference is that it generates type information into the runtime code, making possible to implement some reflection on it.

+## Browser usage

+It was tested with browserify, but it should work with any other similar tool, like webpack.

 ## Restrictions
 - Circular injections are not supported